GravitationalDefying/MoringMarkSVTFOE/README.md

 Two ECS tasks (built by github actions) process reddit posts and store them in `s3`, simple stuff.

+However, HakierGronzo was very helpful with the project and I couldn't do it without him.

 ## How to develop